taoshidev/proprietary-trading-network/docs/validator.md

 # Validator

+Your validator receives trade signals from miners and maintains a portfolio per miner with all their positions on disk in the `validation/miners` directory.

-Your validator receives signals from miners when they have one prepared.
-Your validator will perform core logic checks to ensure only registered non-eliminated miners can be given weights.
-Your validator will look to set weights every 30 minutes.
+Your validator will track portfolio returns using live price information and assign miner weights based on portfolio performance.
+Your validator will look to set weights every 5 minutes.

-Your validator will store all information related to miners on disk as it doesn't take up much space.
-All information created is stored in the `validation` directory.

-When the validator receives signals, they are converted to orders.
-These orders make up positions which are stored are safely stored as files in the `validation/miners` directory on a per miner basis.

-The core logic looks to detect & eliminate any sort of miner copying from the network.
+Validators detect & eliminate any sort of miner copying from the network.
 It does this by performing an analysis on every order received.
 If a miner is detected to be plagiarising off another miner, they will be eliminated from the network.
 The information on plagiarising miners is held in `validation/miner_copying.json`.

 When a miner is eliminated due to exceeding drawdown limits, or being caught plagiarising they will end up in the `validation/eliminations.json` file.
+Only registered non-eliminated miners can be given weights.
+Once eliminated, a miner can no longer send requests to validators until they are deregistered by the network and then re-register.

 This tutorial shows how to run a PTN Validator.